Rhynie chert: Cyanobacteria

 In the rare instances that cyanobacteria are found in the fossil record, their presence is usually the subject of much controversy, for their simple form is difficult to distinguish from inorganic structures such as bubbles.

 However, bona fide cyanobacteria are preserved in the Rhynie chert.
 The aquatic organisms are thought to belong to the Oscillatoriales section on the basis of biomarker absence.
 The fossils are filamentous, around 3 μm in diameter, and grew on plants and the sediment itself.
 They occasionally form structured colonies which go on to create microbial mats.
+The cyanobacterium Palaeolyngbya has been recorded from the formation, despite otherwise being exclusively Precambrian.

 Lichens

 A new genus of lichen, Winfrenatia, has been recovered from the Rhynie chert.
 The lichen comprises a thallus, made of layered, aseptate hyphae; a number of depressions are formed on its top surface.
 Each depression contains a net of hyphae holding a sheathed cyanobacterium.
 The fungus appears to be related to the Zygomycetes, and the photobiont resembles the coccoid Gloeocapsa and Chroococcidiopsis.